OCEANOFANYTHINGOFFICIAL/century-bat-file-virus/README.md

 <br>
 <br>
 You Can Edit The Time Of Shutdown "100".
-You Can Also Edit The Message "Installing Updates".
+You Can Also Edit The Message "Installing Updates". or
+# copy the following code in notepad and save that with .bat extention
 ```batch
 shutdown -s -t 100 c "Installing Updates"
 ```